vd1371/PyImbalReg/README.md

 ### Pre-processing technics for imbalanced datasets in regression modelling.
 ---
 ### Dealing with imbalanced datasets for regression modelling
+Your trained regression model has heteroskedasticity problem in your regression model?
+Your model can't predict the extreme values very well?
-Consider these pre-processing technics for solving possible future issues with these technics.
+Consider using these pre-processing technics for solving these issues probably caused by your imbalanced dataset.

 - RandomOversampling (RO)
 - GaussianNoise and Undersampling (GN)